afavian/cse15l-lab-reports/LabReport1.md

 ✩

-> ✩ In which nnow your Terminal should now look something like this:
+> ✩ In which now your Terminal should now look something like this:
 ![Image](Goodterminal.png)

 **✩CONGRATS!
 Your computer is now connected to the CSE Basement at UCSD✩**